StockSharp/doc/en/topics/Gui_Chart.md

    ```
 3. 3.
-In the **Click** event handler of the **Connect** button, along with subscribing to connector events and calling the [Connect](xref:StockSharp.BusinessEntities.IConnector.Connect) method, we subscribe to the [Connector.CandleSeriesProcessing](xref:StockSharp.Algo.Connector.CandleSeriesProcessing) event. of this event, The chart plotting will be performed in the handler of this event when a new candle is received.
+In the **Click** event handler of the **Connect** button, along with subscribing to connector events and calling the [IConnector.Connect](xref:StockSharp.BusinessEntities.IConnector.Connect) method, we subscribe to the [Connector.CandleSeriesProcessing](xref:StockSharp.Algo.Connector.CandleSeriesProcessing) event. of this event, The chart plotting will be performed in the handler of this event when a new candle is received.

    ```cs